Analysis

 AI models don't sit nicely inside that system.
 Their abilities show up in ways that are hard to forecast.
 A model trained on ordinary public data can end up able to sketch out a novel biological compound, or write exploit code for a vulnerability nobody had documented.
 If you can't predict what a model will be good at, you can't restrict it the old way, by pointing at a known danger after the fact.

-The Biden administration's October 2023 executive order on AI, EO 14110, was the first big policy document to lean into that problem (American Presidency Project).
+The Biden administration's October 2023 executive order on AI, EO 14110, was the first big policy document to lean into that problem (American Presidency Project (opens in a new tab)).
 Section 4.2 deals with "dual-use foundation models" and instructs Commerce to set up a process for spotting models that perform well on tasks carrying serious national security risk, with reporting on red-team testing built in.
 (The exact phrasing sometimes quoted around this order is paraphrased rather than lifted verbatim, so treat tight quotations with some caution, but the substance is there in the text.)
 The direction of travel is clear: judge models by what they might be able to do, not only by what they've already done.

 The 80% Threshold